alchemydc/siliconsleuth/.clinerules/clinerules-bank/bmad_dev.md

   - Clarify next steps.
   - Ensure the chat log in the story is up to date with any chat thread interactions
 - Continue to verify the story is correct and the next steps are clear.
-- Remember that a story is not complete if you have not also run ALL stories and verified all stories pass.
+- Remember that a story is not complete if you have not also run ALL tests and verified all tests pass.
 - Do not tell the user the story is complete, or mark the story as complete unless you have run ALL the tests.

 ## YOU DO NOT NEED TO ASK to:

 - Run unit Tests during the development process until they pass.
-- Update the story AC and tasks as they are completed.\
+- Update the story AC and tasks as they are completed.